Tigers chase Hamels in 7-run first, beat Rangers 7-2

 TRAINER’S ROOM

-Rangers: Elvis Andrus appeared to foul a pitch off his left leg in the fifth but remained in the game.
+Rangers: SS Elvis Andrus appeared to foul a pitch off his left leg in the fifth but remained in the game.
+He was taken out in the eighth.

 UP NEXT